top of page

 Our 9-panel power test will measure the athlete's strength and compare that to MLB or Team USA softball averages.
 (Average vertical jump in the MLB is currently 27").

 After establishing a physical baseline, we record the player's exit velocity.
 This shows their current swing capability.
-We also assess launch angle and vertical bat angle for a consistent, proper bat path.
+We also assess the launch angle and vertical bat angle to ensure a consistent, proper bat path.

 Lastly, we will video the player's swing from multiple angles to visualize the collected data.
 After the assessment, you will receive your data by email or printout.
 Online resources are also available to help you advance at home.